syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 When fetching data from the data source, the [actionBegin](../api/combo-box/#actionbegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](../api/combo-box/#actioncomplete) event is triggered once the data is successfully fetched.

+## Binding local data

+Local data can be represented in as described below.

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}